The Betrayer: Plot

 Australian Stephen Manners (Cyril Mackay) travels to New Zealand and has sex with a Māori girl.
 He goes home and she dies giving birth to their daughter, Iwa.
 Iwa is raised by her grandfather Hauraki (Mita), who explains to Manners what happens when he returns to New Zealand twenty years later.
 Manners takes Iwa (now played by Stella Southern) back to Sydney, Australia, but does not tell her that he is her father.

 Travelling with Manners is John Barris (John Cosgrove), whom Hauraki tells on his deathbed that Iwa's real father is a missionary, not Manners.
 Barris keeps this information to himself and makes advances on Iwa, which are stopped by Manners.

-Iwa tells Manners she is in love with him, so Manner explains he is her father and she returns to Rotarua.
+Iwa tells Manners she is in love with him, so Manner explains he is her father and she returns to Rotorua.
 Barris' wife (Bernice Vere) tells Manners the truth so he returns to New Zealand and is reunited with Iwa, this time as a romantic couple.